mahAnuj/AnujBlogs/replit.md

 Enhancement approach: EnhanceAgent should work only on ReviewAgent feedback, not its own knowledge.
 Content completeness: Must address core intent first (what is X, how it works, real examples) before unique insights.
 Foundation requirement: Cover essential basics, definitions, subtopics, historical context, and current applications.
-Content depth: Word count should vary between 1500-2500 words with comprehensive coverage.
+Content depth: Minimum 2000 words with substantial depth, aiming for 2500+ words with comprehensive coverage.
 One-shot example: Uses reference blog structure for complex multi-concept topics with step-by-step explanations.
+Web research integration: ContentAgent searches for current AI terminology (MCP, A2A) when generating content about unfamiliar concepts.
+AI context requirement: All concepts must be explained specifically in relation to AI and LLMs, not generic definitions.

 ## System Architecture